struct/isoalloc/README.md

 * All allocations >262144 bytes live in specially handled big zones which have no size limitations

 See the [PERFORMANCE](PERFORMANCE.md) documentation for more information.

+## Thread Safety

+IsoAlloc is thread safe by way of protecting the root structure with a mutex.
+This means every thread that wants to allocate or free a chunk needs to wait until it can grab the lock.
+This design choice has some big pros and cons.
+It can negatively impact performance of multi threaded programs that perform a lot of allocations.
+This is because every thread shares the same set of global zones.
+The benefit of this is that you can allocate and free any chunk from any thread with little code complexity required.
+Given how bad this performance hit is I am evaluating different strategies to improve the situation.

 ## Security Properties